lathe/sew-for-racket/README.md

 * A module whose main attraction is a certain nested submodule.

-* A module which provides a quoted copy of its own source code.}
+* A module which provides a quoted copy of its own source code.

 * A module which compiles the same code in multiple ways, such as with different contract enforcement levels or different debugging features enabled.